Dhaboav/dataset-tools/README.md

 `dataset-tools` is a modular utility toolkit for managing datasets in machine learning and AI applications.
 It simplifies common tasks such as:

-- Converting labels between formats (e.g., YOLO TXT, XML, etc.).
+- Converting labels between formats (e.g., YOLO TXT.).
 - Visualizing bounding boxes on images from annotation files.
-- Splitting datasets into training, validation, and testing sets.
 - Renaming and organizing dataset files.

 `Tech` used in this repository: